 Examples of some gross motor skills are walking, running, climbing, throwing, and kicking.

-In this game, students will work together to fill letter buckets.
+In this fun movement game, students will work together to fill letter buckets.
 The gross motor skills covered in this activity include:

 - demonstrating knowledge of the alphabet and letter sounds